 Instructions

-- In a large saucepan over medium heat add turkey fat until just shimmering.
-Add onion, carrots, celery and thyme sprigs; stir frequently and cook until vegetables are softened and edges of onions begin to brown, about 5-6 minutes.
+- Melt butter in a large saucepan over medium heat.
+Add onion, carrots, celery, and thyme sprigs.
+Stir frequently and cook until the vegetables soften and the onions’ edges begin to brown about 5-6 minutes.

 - Sprinkle flour over vegetables and cook, stirring constantly, until flour is absorbed into liquid and turns light golden brown, about 1-2 minutes.

-- Whisk in reserved defatted turkey drippings and cook, whisking constantly, until thickened, about 30-60 seconds.
+- Whisk in 1 cup of turkey stock and 2 Tablespoons of melted butter and cook, whisking constantly, until thickened, about 30-60 seconds.

-- Whisk in stock, and then whisk in wine until combined.
+- Whisk in the remaining turkey stock and the wine until combined.

-- Pour through a fine-mesh strainer over a medium-sized bowl, and discard solids.
+- Pour the turkey gravy through a fine-mesh strainer over a medium-sized bowl, and discard solids.

 - Stir in chopped thyme.

-- Pour gravy into a serving dish.
+- Pour gravy into a gravy boat.
 Serve.

 Notes